Emmanuel-patisco/Emmanuel-patisco.github.io/README.md

 =======
 This repository contains a simple portfolio website built with a single `index.html` file styled using [Tailwind CSS](https://tailwindcss.com/).
 It showcases an example mechanical engineer profile with sections for an about page, skills, project highlights and a contact form.

+## Setup

+This project references the Tailwind CSS CDN for convenience when prototyping.
+For production builds, compile Tailwind with the Tailwind CLI or a PostCSS workflow.
+See the [official installation docs](https://tailwindcss.com/docs/installation) for details.

 ## Running locally

 Because the site is completely static, you can view it directly in a browser: